-TABLE 6-1 MITIGATION MONITORING AND REPORTING PROGRAM OGRAM Mitigation Measures Party Responsible for Implementation as applicable.
-Enter into a Voluntary Emissions Reduction Agreement (VERA) with the SJVAPCD.
+Party Responsible Implementation Agency Responsible Monitoring Mitigation Measures tor Implementation A DILLI I CONTACT as applicable.
+Enter into a Voluntary Emissions Reduction Agreement (VERA) with the SIVAPCD.
 The VERA shall identify the amount of emissions to be reduced, in addition to the amount of funds to be paid by the project applicant to the SJVAPCD to implement emission reduction projects required for the project.
-AQ-3: Prior to discretionary approval by the City of Stockton for Project applicant development projects subject to California Environmental Quality Act (CEQA) review (i.e., non-exempt projects), project applicants shall prepare and submit a technical assessment evaluating potential project operation phase-related air quality impacts to the City of Stockton Planning and Engineering Division for review and approval.
+AQ-3: Prior to discretionary approval by the City of Stockton for Project applicant During the building City of Stockton Plan review and development projects subject to California Environmental permit and site Planning and approval Quality Act (CEQA) review (i.e., non-exempt projects), project development review Engineering Division applicants shall prepare and submit a technical assessment process and prior to evaluating potential project operation phase-related air quality permit issuance impacts to the City of Stockton Planning and Engineering Division for review and approval.
 The evaluation shall be prepared in conformance with San Joaquin Air Pollution Control District (SJVAPCD) methodology in assessing air quality impacts.
 If operation-related air pollutants are determined to have the potential to exceed the SJVAPCD-adopted thresholds of significance, as identified in the Guidance for Assessing and Mitigating Air Quality Impacts (GAMAQI), the City of Stockton Planning and Engineering Division shall require that applicants for new development projects incorporate mitigation measures to reduce air pollutant emissions during operational activities.
+The identified measures shall be included as part of the conditions of approval.
+Possible mitigation measures to reduce long-term emissions can include, but are not limited to the following: For site-specific development that requires refrigerated vehicles, the construction documents shall demonstrate an assessment for potential preparation of the technical quality impacts operation air adequate number of electrical service connections at loading docks for plug-in of the anticipated number of refrigerated trailers to reduce idling time and emissions.